2016-2017 Graduate Working Groups on Global Issues

 Contacts: Amanda Grittner / email@example.com // Elisa Maffioli / firstname.lastname@example.org

-Challenges in International Development is a group of students conducting research in different fields of development economics such as health economics, industrial organization, the economics of education, and political economy in many countries around the world.
+Challenges in International Development is a group of students conducting research globally in different areas of development economics, such as health economics, industrial organization, the economics of education, and political economy.
 The common denominator in our group is that all of them use robust empirical methods to understand policy-relevant phenomena.
-We cover different developing countries such as Peru, Liberia, Bangladesh, and India.
-Our regular meetings follow a schedule that enables all group members to present their current work, new ideas, and challenges faced in their projects.
-The meetings aim to give constructive feedback and suggest potential research directions, while gathering different perspectives under the umbrella of the economics of development.
+They cover different developing countries, such as Peru, Liberia, Bangladesh, and India.
+Our regular meetings follow a schedule that enables all group members to present their current work, new ideas, and the challenges faced in their projects.
+The meetings intend to give constructive feedback and suggest potential research avenues, while putting together different perspectives under the umbrella of the economics of development.

 - Corruption & Natural Resources

 Our working group will look into the problems of corruption in three developing countries: Nepal, Ghana and Kenya, and examines the underlying links to natural resources.
 To omit bias and subjective observations, we will evaluate the issues from multiple perspectives: social, political, environmental, and political.
 We will bring students from those three countries into the discussion, as well as those from other parts of the world, to provide different perspectives to the issues raised.
 The working group will be available to present the findings of our intensive research to groups on campus later this academic year.

 Contacts: Mercy Asiedu / firstname.lastname@example.org // Davies Odu / email@example.com // James Mukasa / firstname.lastname@example.org // Patience Mhlanga / email@example.com